 German Vocabulary & Grammar

 Because vital record entries tend to be highly formulaic and often telegraphic (i.e. leaving out many predictable and repetitive elements), researchers rarely need to develop a working, memorized vocabulary of more than 100 German words.
 Most how-to books on German family history research feature lists of basic, high-frequency vocabulary.
-If you are a native English speaker, you may find that most modern German-English dictionaries are inadequate for old German document extraction since they do not include many archaic terms.
-A German-English dictionary from the mid-1800's, such as Adler's German and English Dictionary, would be much more helpful if you have access to it.
-By far the best genealogical vocabulary resource for English speakers is Ernest Thode's German-English Genealogical Dictionary(see the Supplementary Resources page).
+A standard German-English dictionary will help you with many of the other words you encounter.
+However, you may find that most modern German-English dictionaries are inadequate for old German document extraction since they do not include many archaic terms.
+A German-English dictionary from the mid-1800's, such as Adler's German and English Dictionary, may be more helpful if you have access to it.
+By far the best genealogical vocabulary resource for English speakers is Ernest Thode's German-English Genealogical Dictionary

 Discrepancies in the calendar system and variations in month names may also cause confusion when trying to decipher old documents.
 The Gregorian Calendar was instituted in various parts of Europe in the sixteenth century, although some countries did not adopt it until much later.
-Most of the German-speaking lands were using the Gregorian Calendar by the nineteeth century, so few dates in the documents of this period should pose a problem.
+Most of the German-speaking lands were using the Gregorian Calendar by the nineteenth century, so few dates in the documents of this period should pose a problem.
 It is possible, however, that some dates made references to old calendar styles, and this could be confusing.
 Below are listed variations in the names of months, which may possibly be found in old documents:

 The French Republican Calendar